Blady-Com/gnoga/docs/user_guide.md

 3. The Freenode #Ada group

-4. Check GetAdaNow.com for more resources for Ada
+4. Check GetAdaNow.com for more Ada resource

 ## Hello World in Gnoga

 ### A Simple Hello World Program

-Gnoga provides a tool for setting up basic Gnoga projects but for this chapter we are going to manually create our hello world application to learn the details about how a Gnoga application is structured and works.
+Gnoga provides a tool for setting up basic Gnoga projects (gnoga_make) but for this tutorial we are going to manually create our hello world application to learn the details about how a Gnoga application is structured and works.

-We are going to assume for this tutorial that you have cloned or unarchived gnoga in the same directory that we will be building this project.
+We are going to assume for this tutorial that you have cloned or unarchived gnoga in the same directory that we will be creating the directory for this project.

 So lets say it is ~/workspace

-We can checkout and make gnoga using:
+So to checkout and make gnoga it would be:

 ```
 cd ~/workspace